chinamike65/hugo-tuolesi/content/book3/book3en.md

 In "Vajra Heart To Be Solemn" it says:

-If one slanders the guru, although diligence is the best,
+If one slanders the guru,

+although diligence is the best,

 Let go of sleep disorder, and diligently cultivate in a thousand kalpas,

 Also repair hell.

-That is to say, if someone slanders his master, even if he did not sleep or wander for a thousand kalpas, and diligently practiced the most excellent methods of the four tantras, he would only be in the dark.
-That's why the evil of going to hell has been repaired.
+That is to say, if someone slanders his master, even if he did not sleep or wanders for a thousand kalpas, and diligently practiced the most excellent methods of the four tantras, he would still only be in the dark.
+He is just building the evil karma of going to hell.

 Slandering the guru is not good for the present and future generations.
-The "Fifty Verses of the Guru's Dharma" says:
+The "Fifty Verses of the Guru Devotion" says:
-Those who slander the guru are prone to illnesses and disasters,

-Haunted by poison, the Dharmans will die,

-Official fire and poisonous snakes, water thieves and natural disasters,

-Demons and ghosts, chasing their lives to hell.
+If you are so foolish as to despise you Guru, you will contract contagious diseases and those caused by harmful spirits.
+You will die (a horrible death) caused by demons, plagues or poison.

+You will be killed by (wicked) kings or fire, by poisonous snakes, water, witches or bandits, by harmful spirits or savages, and then be reborn in a hell.

 This is the result of slandering the guru.